 - You run the risk of buying the stock high (security prices go up right before an ex-dividend date) and selling low (the price tends to go down after a dividend is issued).
 This is a basic accounting truth, but I provide an explanation here.

-Why not buy before the ex-dividend date?
+Why not buy stock before the ex-dividend date?

 With those things in mind, there are quite a few things this dividend will have to cover: brokerage commissions, capital gains taxes, the loss on the price drop, and the time you’ve used chasing the dividend.
 After those are accounted for, you must hope there is enough money left to make the effort worth it!

 It sounds like a lot of work to me, which is why I don’t do it.
 Can profit be made here?
 Profit can probably be made, but not enough to attract me.
+Now, if you’re a much bigger investor than me and have a large amount of money to use for this strategy, then scale is key.

-The Internet Said Dividend Scooping was Good!
+The Internet Said Dividend Capture was Good!

 You may see a lot of talk online about buying before the ex-dividend date and selling after, and you may see people making a lot of wild claims, but most of those are just wild claims.